Austria: 2 German skiers die in Tyrol | DW | 20.01.2020

 According to some reports, the man fell after hitting a snow-covered rock, though police said they were seeking more evidence to find the exact cause of death.

-The Tyrol region, covering parts of the north of Italy and the west of Austria, is well known for its winter sports and is a popular spot for German tourists at this time of year.
+The Tyrol region, covering parts of northern Italy and western Austria, is well known for its winter sports and is a popular spot for German tourists at this time of year.

 -